WrappedUsername/Ethernaut/contracts/Level 4/README.md

 ## 🩺 How can we fix this vulnerablity in the victim contract?

-- If your wallet checks msg.sender for authorization, it will get the address of the attacking wallet, instead of the owner address from tx.origin,
+- If your require() statement checks msg.sender for authorization, it will get the address of the attacking wallet, instead of the owner's address from tx.origin,

 ```Solidity
 function changeOwner(address _newOwner) public {